 Visit ShaleProfile blog to explore the full interactive dashboard

-These interactive presentations contain the latest oil & gas production data from all 24,696 horizontal wells in the Eagle Ford region, that have started producing from 2008 onward, through April 2020.
+This interactive presentation contains the latest oil & gas production data from all 25,761 horizontal wells in the Eagle Ford region, that have started producing from 2008 onward, through April.

 Production and completion data is subject to revisions, especially for the last few months.